A streamline upwind/Petrov-Galerkin method for the magnetic advection-diffusion problem

 In this numerical experiment, we evaluate the oscillation-suppression capability of the SUPG method by solving a two-dimensional boundary layer problem.
 The problem configuration is specified as follows: $\Omega = (0,1)^2$, $\varepsilon=10^{-6}$, $\bm{\beta} = [1,2]^T$, $\gamma=0$, with source term $\bm{f}=[1,1]^T$ and homogeneous boundary condition $\bm{g}=\bm{0}$.
 We plot the first component of the approximate solutions obtained by different numerical methods.

-For comparative analysis, Figure \ref{standard_Galerkin_bdlayer_figure_N16} presents the numerical solution obtained using the standard Galerkin method.
-The solution exhibits significant numerical oscillations, resulting in substantial accuracy degradation.
-As shown in Figure~\ref{upwind_method_figure_N16_N64}, the \textit{$S_h^1$ only} method provides inadequate stabilization, as spurious oscillations persist under mesh refinement.
-In contrast, Figure \ref{SUPG_bdlayer_figure_N16_N64} clearly shows that the SUPG method yields stable solutions with significantly reduced oscillations as $\varepsilon \to 0$.
+{When computed with the standard Galerkin method, as illustrated in Figure~\ref{standard_Galerkin_bad_sect3}, the solution exhibits significant numerical oscillations, leading to a substantial degradation in accuracy.} As shown in Figure~\ref{upwind_method_figure_N16_N64}, the \textit{$S_h^1$ only} method provides inadequate stabilization, as spurious oscillations persist under mesh refinement.
+In contrast, Figure \ref{SUPG_bdlayer_figure_N16_N64} clearly shows that the SUPG method yields stable solutions with significantly reduced oscillations as $\varepsilon \to 0$. {Moreover, Figure \ref{SUPG_bdlayer_figure_N16_k=2} reveals that the stabilization effect of the SUPG method is further enhanced in higher-order finite element spaces}.
 This result confirms the superior stabilization capability of our proposed method.

-\subsection{Example 5: Internal layers}
+\subsection{Example 7: Internal layers}

 In this numerical experiment, we implement the SUPG method for a two-dimensional internal layer problem.
 The computational domain is $\Omega = (0,1)^2$.
 The problem parameters are $\varepsilon = 10^{-3}$, $\bm{\beta} = [1,0]^T$, and $\gamma = 0$.
 The piecewise-defined source term is